Resources

 in a sub-folder where the resource classes are exist. in addition, it's better

-that suffix the classes with Query
+that suffix the classes with Query to make recognition easier.

-1use Hans\Valravn\Http\Resources\Contracts\ResourceQuery;
+1use Hans\Valravn\Http\Resources\Contracts\VResourceQuery;

 2use Illuminate\Database\Eloquent\Model;